AllPawsInn/AllPawsInn/README.md

 5. In order to restore database from a backup [this guide](https://www.howtogeek.com/50354/restoring-a-sql-database-backup-using-sql-server-management-studio)  can be followed.

-5. Run the following queries on SQL Server Mgmt Studio, after setting up the database:
+5. Run the following queries on SQL Server Mgmt Studio (SSMS), after setting up the database:
    ```sh
    ALTER TABLE dbo.BookingObjects ADD Days VARCHAR (255)
    ```